quintel/etcentral/config/pages/en/api.markdown

 ### PUT /scenarios/:id

 Using a PUT request, one can make changes to a scenario's inputs, comparable to moving a slider in the web interface.
 Other options include resetting a scenario and running one or more gqueries.

+* `scenario`: hash with the scenario attributes.
+Its `user_values` are merged with the existing values, because otherwise the entire input sets should be resent on every request.
+The `user_values` must be sent as a hash; the hash key is the input key.
+If you pass `reset` as the value for a single input then the input will be... reset.
+* `gqueries`: optional array of gqueries to run
+* `detailed`: optional boolean.
+If true then the `scenario` object response will contain extra information such as `use_fce` and `user_values`
+* `reset`: optional boolean (default: false).
+If true the scenario inputs will first be reset.
+This means that the scenario will use only the inputs we're passing with the current request.

 #### Example 1: Changing scenario parameters